Sexual Health Service - Online Booking, Contact Us and Opening Hours

 Keep up to date with any service changes, or make an appointment with our supportive and non-judgemental service

 The menopause is when menstrual periods stop.
 Periods usually start to become less frequent over a few months or years before they stop altogether.
 Sometimes they can stop suddenly.
 The menopause is a natural part of ageing that usually occurs between 45 and 55 years of age, as oestrogen levels decline.
 In the UK, the average age for to reach the menopause is 51.

 While many believe that they can’t get pregnant after their final period, we recommend if you are taking contraception, continue as normal for the first year.

 The menopause can be a really tough time, when lots of changes are happening to your body.
 It’s OK to ask for help and you can get support and help if you are struggling with menopausal symptoms.
-Talk to your GP or make an appointment at your local Sexual Health Clinic, where, if necessary you can be referred to a specialist clinic.
+Talk to your GP who, if necessary, can seek further advice from the menopause specialist if required.
+You can also find support via the services below.

 The NHS Inform ‘Later years’ health hub has a massive amount of information and resources which are not just focused around the menopause but also the more complex health needs which you may experience in later life.
 You can find it HERE